Grunet/digestible-wcag-website/src/index.md

 ### Do you have an accessibility statement?

 You're looking at it.
-If you run into any accessibility hurdles with the service or this site, please [contact me](#feedback-section).
+If you run into any accessibility hurdles with the service or this site, please contact me through [one of the feedback options mentioned above](#feedback-section).
 I will aim to to treat it with the same or higher priority as any equivalent able-dominant issue.